-If you will see a pageant truly play'd

-Between the pale complexion of true love
+If you will see a pageant truly played Between the pale complexion of true love

-And the red glow of scorn and proud disdain,
+And the red glow of scorn and proud disdain.

 Go hence a little, and I shall conduct you,

 If you will mark it.

-O, come, let us remove!
+O, come, let us remove.

 The sight of lovers feedeth those in love.

-Bring us to this sight, and you shall say I'll prove a busy actor in their play.
+Bring us to this sight, and you shall say

+I'll prove a busy actor in their play.

-SCENE V. Another part of the forest
+SCENE V. Another part of the Forest

-[Enter SILVIUS and PHEBE]

-Sweet Phebe, do not scorn me; do not, Phebe.

-Say that you love me not; but say not so

-In bitterness.
-The common executioner,

-Whose heart th' accustom'd sight of death makes hard,

-Falls not the axe upon the humbled neck

-But first begs pardon.
-Will you sterner be

-Than he that dies and lives by bloody drops?

-[Enter ROSALIND, CELIA, and CORIN, at a distance]

-I would not be thy executioner;

-I fly thee, for I would not injure thee.
+Enter SILVIUS and PHOEBE.
+SILVIUS.
+Sweet Phoebe, do not scorn me, do not, Phoebe.
+Say that you love me not, but say not so In bitterness.
+The common executioner.
+Whose heart th' accustomed sight of death makes hard, Falls not the axe upon the humbled neck But first begs pardon.
+Will you sterner be Than he that dies and lives by bloody drops?
+Enter ROSALIND, CELIA and CORIN, at a distance.
+PHOEBE.
+I would not be thy executioner; I fly thee, for I would not injure thee.
 Thou tell'st me there is murder in mine eye.

-'Tis pretty, sure, and very probable,

-That eyes, that are the frail'st and softest things,

-Who shut their coward gates on atomies,

-Should be call'd tyrants, butchers, murderers!

-Now I do frown on thee with all my heart;

-And if mine eyes can wound, now let them kill thee.

-Now counterfeit to swoon; why, now fall down;

-Or, if thou canst not, O, for shame, for shame,

-Lie not, to say mine eyes are murderers.
+'Tis pretty, sure, and very probable That eyes, that are the frail'st and softest things, Who shut their coward gates on atomies, Should be called tyrants, butchers, murderers.
+Now I do frown on thee with all my heart, And if mine eves can wound, now let them kill thee.
+Now counterfeit to swoon; why, now fall down; Or if thou canst not, O, for shame, for shame, Lie not, to say mine eyes are murderers.
 Now show the wound mine eye hath made in thee.
-Scratch thee but with a pin, and there remains Some scar of it; lean upon a rush, The cicatrice and capable impressure Thy palm some moment keeps; but now mine eyes, Which I have darted at thee, hurt thee not; Nor, I am sure, there is not force in eyes That can do hurt.

-O dear Phebe, If ever-as that ever may be near-You meet in some fresh cheek the power of fancy, Then shall you know the wounds invisible That love's keen arrows make.

-But till that time Come not thou near me; and when that time comes, Afflict me with thy mocks, pity me not; As till that time I shall not pity thee.

-[Advancing] And why, I pray you?
-Who might be your mother,
+Scratch thee but with a pin, and there remains Some scar of it; lean upon a rush, The cicatrice and capable impressure Thy palm some moment keeps.
+But now mine eyes, Which I have darted at thee, hurt thee not; Nor I am sure there is not force in eyes That can do hurt.
+SILVIUS.
+O dear Phoebe, If ever-as that ever may be near-You meet in some fresh cheek the power of fancy, Then shall you know the wounds invisible That love's keen arrows make.
+PHOEBE.
+But till that time Come not thou near me.
+And when that time comes, Afflict me with thy mocks, pity me not, As till that time I shall not pity thee.
+ROSALIND.
+[Advancing.]
+And why, I pray you?
+Who might be your mother, That you insult, exult, and all at once.
+Over the wretched?
+What though you have no beauty- As, by my faith, I see no more in you Than without candle may go dark to bed-Must you be therefore proud and pitiless?